espressif/esp-idf/docs/en/contribute/documenting-code.rst

 This functionality is provided by the `Sphinx selective exclude <https://github.com/pfalcon/sphinx_selective_exclude>`_ extension.

-The :TARGET: role is used for excluding content from a table of content tree.
+The '':TARGET:'' role is used for excluding content from a table of content tree.
 For example:

 .. code-block:: none